Inside-LLMs/llm-factuality-reading-/papers/sparse-autoencoders-2023/sparse-autoencoders-2023.md

 The later Anthropic line of work builds on this path:

 Toy Models of Superposition
-\rightarrow SAE
+→ SAE
-\rightarrow Monosemantic Features
+→ Monosemantic Features
-\rightarrow Feature Steering
+→ Feature Steering
-\rightarrow Circuit Discovery
+→ Circuit Discovery
-\rightarrow Model Editing
+→ Model Editing

 ---